vojtechsu/isogenies/README.md

 # isogenies
-IImplementation of isogeny-based objects (endomorphism ring, endomorphisms, isogenies, ideal action, isogeny volcanoe ...)
+Implementation of isogeny-based objects (endomorphism ring, endomorphisms, isogenies, ideal action, isogeny volcanoes ...)
 This was done as a part of master thesis.

 Recommended install: